Patricia Stallings

-Patricia "Patty" Stallings (born 1964 or 1965) is an American woman who was wrongfully convicted of murder after the death of her son Ryan on September 7, 1989.
-Because testing seemed to indicate an elevated level of ethylene glycol in Ryan's blood, authorities suspected antifreeze poisoning and they arrested Patricia Stallings the next day.
-She was convicted of murder in early 1991 and sentenced to life in prison.
+Patricia Stallings (born 1964 or 1965) is an American woman who was wrongfully convicted of murder after the death of her son Ryan on September 7, 1989.
+Because testing seemed to indicate an elevated level of ethylene glycol in Ryan's blood, authorities suspected antifreeze poisoning, and arrested Stallings the next day.
+She was convicted of murder in early 1991, and sentenced to life in prison.

-Stallings gave birth to another child while incarcerated awaiting trial; he was diagnosed with methylmalonic acidemia (MMA), a rare genetic disorder that can mimic antifreeze poisoning.
-Prosecutors initially did not believe that the sibling's diagnosis had anything to do with Ryan's case and Stallings’ own lawyer failed to produce available evidence as proof of the possibility.
-After a professor in biochemistry and molecular biology had some of Ryan’s blood samples tested, he was able to prove that the child had also died from MMA and not ethylene glycol poisoning.
-Test samples were sent to several commercial labs that used the same method as used on Ryan’s sample.
+Stallings gave birth to another child while incarcerated awaiting trial; this next child was diagnosed with methylmalonic acidemia (MMA), a rare genetic disorder that can mimic antifreeze poisoning.
+Prosecutors initially did not believe that the sibling's diagnosis had anything to do with Ryan's case.
+Stallings' lawyer was forbidden from producing available evidence as proof of the possibility.
+After a professor in biochemistry and molecular biology had some of Ryan's blood samples tested, he was able to prove that the child had also died from MMA, and not from ethylene glycol poisoning.
+Test samples were sent to several commercial labs that used the same method as used on Ryan's sample.
 Nearly half of the test results were incorrect.

 After spending nearly two years incarcerated, Stallings was released in July 1991.
 Prosecutors decided to close the case two months later.
 Stallings sued the hospital and laboratories that were involved in Ryan's care and reached an out-of-court settlement.

 Background

 Stallings lived in Jefferson County, Missouri, and was a convenience store clerk in the mid-1980s.
-David Stallings frequently came into her store and they began to date in 1986.
-They got married in 1988.
+David Stallings frequently came into her store.
+They began to date in 1986, and married in 1988.
 Their first son, Ryan, was born in April 1989.
 Patricia took Ryan to Cardinal Glennon Children's Hospital in early July 1989.
-He was experiencing vomiting and difficulty breathing, and he was admitted to the pediatric intensive care unit.
+He was experiencing vomiting and difficulty breathing, and was admitted to the pediatric intensive care unit.

 Noting a high level of what they then believed to be ethylene glycol in the baby's blood, physicians suspected that the boy had been poisoned with antifreeze.
 The infant was placed in protective custody.
 On August 31 of that year, Stallings was allowed a short visit with her son.
 Ryan's illness seemed to recur 4 days after the visit, and Stallings was arrested on assault charges on September 5.
 Ryan was treated for ethylene glycol poisoning but died two days later.
 The charges were revised to first-degree murder.

 Investigation and legal proceedings

 While she was in jail awaiting trial, Stallings gave birth to another son, David Jr., on February 17, 1990.
-He was placed in foster care, but in March, he developed similar symptoms as those that had affected Ryan.
+He was placed in foster care, but in March, he developed symptoms similar to those that had affected Ryan, despite having no contact with Stallings.
 He was diagnosed with methylmalonic acidemia (MMA), a genetic condition in which the body produces propionic acid, a compound that differs from ethylene glycol by one carbon atom.
-David Jr. recovered and was placed in foster care.
+David Jr. recovered and was returned to foster care.